gis-ops/pyvalhalla/docs/releasing.md

 ### Releasing

 What a struggle!
 I won't go in all the details and different dead-ends I tried, but dear C++ dev being (rightfully) appalled by the current design: Windows made it pretty much impossible to build the dependencies in CI.
 Some reasons:
-- `vcpkg` dependency installation on Github Action runners takes > 45 mins
+- `vcpkg` dependency installation on Github Action Windows runners takes > 45 mins
-- `vcpkg` binaries can't be cached since they exceed GA free limit
+- `vcpkg` dependency binaries can't be cached since they exceed GA free limit
 - `vcpkg` installs _both_ debug & release binaries, bloating the cache abnormously.
 There's an option to only build release binaries, but some (e.g. `spatialite`) won't compile without debug files
 - almost most important: save some resources.
 Why the hell would I need to build dependencies which change really rarely?
 Pointless.